1986 Asian Club Championship

 The 1986 Asian Club Championship was the 6th edition of the annual Asian club football competition hosted by Asian Football Confederation.
 Several Asian clubs started the qualifying round in Fall of 1986.
 The final round was held in Riyadh, Saudi Arabia in December 1986.

-Furukawa Electric FC (JPN) became the first Japanese club to win the Asian Championship.
+Furukawa Electric defeated Al Hilal in the final to become the first Japanese club to win the Asian Club Championship.

-First round
+Defending champions Daewoo Royals were unable to defend their title as they finished third in the 1985 K League.